chunglim/foolmath/README.md

 3. **Contribute Your Own Maths Paradox Proofs:** Do you have a mind-boggling mathematical demonstration that you'd like to share?
 I encourage contributions from all levels of mathematical enthusiasts.

-**Note:**
+**Notes:**
-1. Almost all mathematical proofs herein are foolish, unless noted otherwise.
+1. Almost all mathematical proofs here are foolish, unless noted otherwise.
-2. Code of plain-text LaTeX (.tex) files are in src/.
+2. Code of plain-text LaTeX `.tex` files are in `src/`.
+3. Best view on any browsers, `GitHub` app on mobile devices doesn't render LaTeX.

 ## Let's start!